PascalCeccaldi/private_ip_bridge/README.md

 `python main.py your_branch_name --public-key-path path_to_passphrase`

-**IMPORTANT: this passphrase needs to be accesible on all computers from where you which do cypher/decypher your IPs.**
+**IMPORTANT: this passphrase needs to be accesible on all computers from where you wish to cypher/decypher your IPs.**

 ## Read IPs